DocVaughan/CRAWLAB-Code-Snippets/README.md

 CRAWLAB Code Snippets
 -----

-Small pieces of code for use in C.R.A.W.LAB research
+Small pieces of code for use in C.R.A.W.LAB research.
+Larger projects can be found at the [CRAWLAB's organization page](https://github.com/crawlab).

 #### Licenses